keerthanaashokkumar/etherscan/README.md

 ### Installing Dependencies (if needed)

 If the included `node_modules` are not working:
+1. Navigate to the `server` directory:

+   cd server
+   npm install
-1. Navigate to the `client` directory:
+2. Navigate to the `client` directory:

    cd client
    npm install

+## Running the Project

+### Starting the Backend
-2. Navigate to the `server` directory:
+1. Navigate to the `server` directory:

    cd server
-   npm install

-## Running the Project
+2. Start the backend:

+   node index.js

 ### Starting the Frontend
 1. Navigate to the `client` directory: